 Building Breakthroughs

-Todd McKinnon and Freddy Kerrest struggled to find product-market fit in the early days.
+In 2009, Todd McKinnon and Freddy Kerrest foresaw the cloud's growing importance but weren’t sure how to find product-market fit just yet.
 But they persevered.
 As Todd has said, “Sometimes you have to believe even when you don’t believe.”
-Ten years after their founding, they’ve built a business with over 100 Million registered users, an extraordinary feat in B2B software.
+A decade later, Okta hit 100M users—an extraordinary feat for B2B software.

 Okta